celery/celery/docs/reference/celery.rst

     .. method:: subtask.clone(args=(), kwargs={}, ...)

-        Returns a copy of this subtask.
+        Return a copy of this subtask.

         :keyword args: Partial args to be prepended to the existing args.
         :keyword kwargs: Partial kwargs to be merged with the existing kwargs.